Make a report

 You can report to us if you are concerned that a child is being sexually abused or groomed online.
 This might be from someone they know or someone they have only ever met online.
 We are here to help and advise you and to make the child safe.

-If you have already reported your concern to your local statutory service, including children's social care or the police, you do not need to make a report to CEOP.
-If you are a professional working with children and young people please ensure you have followed your organisation's safeguarding policy and procedures before making a report.
+If you have already reported your concern to children's social care or the police, you do not need to make a report to the CEOP Safety Centre.
+Professionals are expected to follow local safeguarding procedures rather than report through the CEOP Safety Centre.

-If you think a child is in immediate danger, please call the police on 999.
+If you are worried that a child is in immediate danger, please call the police on 999 straight away.

-For more information relating to keeping children safe online from sexual exploitation and abuse you can visit our CEOP Education website for professionals.
+For further guidance and resources on keeping children safe from online abuse and sexual exploitation, visit the CEOP Education website for professionals.

 Is a child being bullied?